 To access Orange eSIM profiles for iPhone & Pixel compatibility, specialized eSIM retailers are the way to go:

-• Online: You can order an Orange Holiday Europe eSIM online from the Orange website or from other retailers such as Europe eSIM.
+• Online: You can order an Orange Holiday eSIM online from the Orange website or from other retailers such as Europe eSIM.
 The eSIM will be sent to you by email with a QR code that you can use to download it to your phone.

 VIII.
 How to Install and Activate Orange SIM Card